nigalsan1/DLIM2020/README.md

 <!--- four images next to each other for the different hingeloss instancenorm and default (wasserstein)-->

-## Using a webcam as input to the neural network
+## Live Image Translation

-using the opencv library to recognize a face, crop it, resize and feed it to the neural network
+With the help of the [OpenCV](https://pypi.org/project/opencv-python/) Library, we added the possibility for live translation using a connected camera as an input.
+Before the image is fed into the neural network, it is automatically cropped and appropriately resized.

 ## Some results